Five new post-Brexit MEPs to watch

 Lately, he has pushed to end coal mining as soon as possible, acknowledging that EU funding is necessary "to ensure a smooth and just transition for the people living in these areas".

-During his last mandate, in which he was an active member of the parliament's special committee on pesticides, MEP Waitz criticised members states, such as Romania, for their unjustified use of pesticides and advocated for a more transparent process for the authorisation of these chemicals.
+During his last mandate, MEP Waitz criticised members states, such as Romania, for their unjustified use of pesticides and advocated for a more transparent process for the authorisation of these chemicals.